 During his life in Bolivia he contributed to numerous studies of birds and to management plans for several protected areas.
 For WWF and other conservation NGOs, he worked with indigenous communities and national parks to develop ecotourism and sustainability projects.
 He helped coordinate Wetlands International's twice-yearly Latin American wetland bird census, ringed thousands of birds on their migration through Bolivia, and was part of a pioneering project to ring James's flamingos at their breeding site in the High Andes.

-In the UK he has worked on a huge range of projects for Norfolk Wildlife Trust, The Wildlife Trusts, Pensthorpe and others.
+In the UK he has worked on a huge range of projects for Norfolk Wildlife Trust, The Wildlife Trusts and others.

-Nick is proud to be an ambassador for Norfolk Wildlife Trust and Pensthorpe, a trustee of Pensthorpe Conservation Trust, a patron of Felbeck Trust, and a recent president of Norfolk and Norwich Naturalists' Society.
+Nick is proud to be an ambassador for Norfolk Wildlife Trust, chair of trustees of Deepdale Conservation Trust, a patron of Felbeck Trust, and a recent president of Norfolk and Norwich Naturalists' Society.

 He is a committed campaigner on the environment, living as sustainably as is possible and contributing to a number of environmental initiatives, including Low Carbon Birding.

 Nick is an acclaimed speaker, panelist and interviewer.
-For several years he has hosted events discussing conservation, nature writing and the environment at Norfolk Wildlife Trust reserves.
-These were taken online during the COVID pandemic.
+For several years he has hosted events discussing conservation, nature writing, culture and the environment for Norfolk Wildlife Trust and for a range of booksellers, attractions and festivals.

-Participants in Nick's events have included Patrick Barkham, Simon Barnes, Kate Bradbury, Tim Dee,
+Participants in Nick's events have included Patrick Barkham, Simon Barnes, Amy-Jane Beer, L

 Nick is an acclaimed speaker, panelist and interviewer.
-For several years he has hosted events discussing conservation, nature writing and the environment at Norfolk Wildlife Trust reserves.
-These were taken online during the COVID pandemic.
+For several years he has hosted events discussing conservation, nature writing, culture and the environment for Norfolk Wildlife Trust and for a range of booksellers, attractions and festivals.

-Participants in Nick's events have included Patrick Barkham, Simon Barnes, Kate Bradbury, Tim Dee, Roy Dennis, Mike Dilger, Jake Fiennes, Nick Gates, Matt Gaw, Dave Goulson, Melissa Harrison, Nick Hayes, Sam Lee, David Lindo, Benedict Macdonald, Erica McAlister, Dara McAnulty, Megan McCubbin, Professor Ian Newton, Chris Packham, Lev Parikian, Stephen Rutt, Anita Sethi and Brigit Strawbridge.
+Participants in Nick's events have included Patrick Barkham, Simon Barnes, Amy-Jane Beer, Leif Bersweden, Kate Bradbury, Nicola Chester, Harriet Constable, Tim Dee, Roy Dennis, Mike Dilger, Marchelle Farrell, Jake Fiennes, Nick Gates, Matt Gaw, Dave Goulson, Melissa Harrison, Nick Hayes, Lucy Lapwing, Sam Lee, John Lewis-Stempel, David Lindo, Erica McAlister, Dara McAnulty, Megan McCubbin, Tessa McWatt, Stephen Moss, Professor Ian Newton, Chris Packham, Lev Parikian, Stephen Rutt, Anita Sethi, Guy Shrubsole, Brigit Strawbridge and The Right Reverend Graham Usher, Bishop of Norwich.

 Nick brings infectious passion and an enquiring mind to all his interests.